-Ethnic Leadership Scholarships- Ethnic Leadership Scholarships recognize incoming freshmen and transfer students with demonstrated scholarship and a record of, and/or potential for, leadership.
+Ethnic Leadership Scholarships-

+Ethnic Leadership Scholarships recognize incoming freshmen and transfer students with demonstrated scholarship and a record of, and/or potential for, leadership.
 Eligible students must be full time in the day program and have the recommendation of the appropriate Augsburg Ethnic Student Services program director and another individual knowledgeable about the student's extracurricular activities.
-The application deadline is May 1.
+The application deadline is April 15.
 For more information and an application, contact:

-- American Indian Student Services, 612-330-1144 - Hispanic-Latino Student Services, 612-330-1309 - Pan-Afrikan Student Center, 612-330-1022 - Pan-Asian Student Services, 612-330-1530
+- American Indian Student Services, 612-330-1144 - Hispanic-Latino Student Services, 612-330-1309 - Pan-Afrikan Student Center, 612-330- - Pan-Asian Student Services, 612-330-1530

-Performing Arts Scholarship- Awarded to selected incoming students who demonstrate active participation in the performing arts.
+Performing Arts Scholarship-

+Awarded to selected incoming students who demonstrate active participation in the performing arts.
 Separate application and audition are required.
-The deadline is February 1.
+The deadline is February 1 for fall or November 1 for spring.